 - Mobile advertising: Are you utilizing mobile search PPC features like call extensions and call-only campaigns?

-At the two biggest search-industry conferences this fall, SMX East in New York and Pubcon Las Vegas, search engine reps and renowned speakers covered the full range of Digital marketing topics, especially mobile issues — everything from Google’s mobile-focused features to app indexing to mobile ads.
+At the two biggest search-industry conferences this fall, SMX East in New York and Pubcon Las Vegas, search engine reps and renowned speakers covered the full range of Internet marketing topics, especially mobile issues — everything from Google’s mobile-focused features to app indexing to mobile ads.
 We published 46 sessions and keynotes from these conferences on the BCI blog.
 Here we distill the most important news and advice related to mobile.